davidalantodd/project-1-github-copilot/README.md

 These code blocks can be optimized to improve performance and reduce redundancy.

 ### Prompt:
 I wanted a few more options so I prompted Copilot with "Can you generate two more inefficiencies?".
-If gave me two more to choose from:
+It gave me two more to choose from:

 ### Output:
 #### 4. Inefficient State Management in PokemonList Component